venksrid001/cowrie/architecture-design.md

 ### 4.1.1 State Flow diagram

 To get a good understanding of our projects modular interactions, as well as how the user interacts with our program.
 A diagram, in this case, a state flow diagram will be used to show transitions between states.
 State flow diagrams consist of multiple states and transitions.
 States signify an event that occurs, sometimes, these events will contain internal activities that manipulate the data.
 These states are connected by transitions.
 Transitions are the "connection" between different states.
 These transitions will also have labels defining what conditions need to be met before the transition can occur.
-The following is a state flow diagram of our cowrie project.
+Figure 4.1.1.1 is a state flow diagram of our cowrie project.

 The lefthand side of the diagram represents the attacker's starting input.
 In the initial state our attacker starts in the attacker shell.
 From there, the attacker connects to our cowrie server.
 From there, everything they type within the console is logged.
 This continues until the attacker exits from their shell, at which point, the log files in cowrie are updated.

 The righthand side of the diragam represents the user's input.
 In the initial state the user starts in the cowrie shell.
 From there, the user initialises the cowrie server.
 This server continously runs until the exit command is given.
 The log files only ever update if there is an attacker present and they have connected, attempted any console commands, and then, disconnected from the cowrie server.

 ![](diagrams/State_Flow_Cowrie.png)
+*Figure 4.1.1.1: State flow diagram.

 ### 4.1.2 Class Interaction Model